uea-teaching/web-based-programming/slides/lecture1.md

 It is best to refer to canonical documentation for the Canvas API.
 Here are some links to recommended documentation.
 :::

+## Further reading

+The excellent and free online book, Eloquent JavaScript, by Marijn Haverbeke, has a [chapter](https://eloquentjavascript.net/17_canvas.html) on the canvas element.

+# Canvas Element

 ## Canvas HTML element {data-auto-animate="true"}